buerokratt/POC-DMR.Cross-functional-requirements/docs/spikes/github-actions-spike.md

 ### Organisation Level
-- Can be used with access policies to control which repositories can use organization secrets
+- Can be used with access policies to control which repositories can use organisation secrets
 - Share secrets between multiple repositories, which reduces the need for creating duplicate secrets

 ### Accessing Secrets in Actions